evanfp582/homebase/README.md

 `nginx` - Web hosting
 Ensuring `enp6s0` is actually running because I guess ethernet being on is not default

+I am now looking more into services.
+1. Create a service that boots up the homebase storage backend and nginx frontend(already does the ladder)
+2. Make all my services start on launch
+3. Bundle services toegether so they can be started and stopped with ease

+**Current limitation**: I created a service called `homebase_storage.service` and when I try to run it it fails to start.
+I am using quite a basic service that I copied from online so I need to do more digging to see what is actually up.

+**Next up**: Create basic postgreSQL server that is hosted on that machine.
+This will be for my Perfect Pantry/ Kitchen Notebook app/program/site/api/whatever.
+The reason I am doing postgreSQL is because I want to and I am already using Mongo for the Evan Images site so might as well mix it up

 ### MongoDB
 I am learning how to set up, host, run, and manage a MongoDB